 The coarse search is complete when the distance displayed on your transceiver is less than three meters.
 (On all modern transceivers, the direction indicator will stop displaying at two or three meters.
 If yours doesn't, it is time to buy a newer transceiver.)

 When you complete the coarse search, take off your skis (if you are still wearing them).
 You'll want to be on your knees for the fine search.
-You may find it helpful to leave your skis in the direction you were headed during the coarse search, so you can continue the fine search in the same direction.
+You may find it helpful to stick one of your skis into the snow so it points in the direction you were headed at the end of the coarse search.
+This will help you begin the fine search in the same direction—it is very likely the victim will be along this line.